The 23rd European Conference on Multi-Agent Systems (EUMAS 2026) will be held on September 21-25, 2026

 This year, EUMAS is accepting submissions across the following tracks:

-Engineering Multi-Agent Systems (Agent Architectures, Agent Programming Languages, Agent Development Methodologies and Tools, Agent-oriented Software Engineering, Action and Planning, Biologically Inspired Approaches, Semantic Web Agents, Socio-technical Systems) Coordination, Organizations, Institutions, Norms and Ethics (Agent Organizations and Institutions, Communication, Cooperation and Coordination, Collective Intentionality, Trust and Reputation, Negotiation, Computational Social Choice, Ethical Behavior of Multi-Agent Systems, Electronic Commerce, Applications of Multi-Agent Systems, Argumentation, Automated Negotiation, Economic Models, Voting and Judgment, Aggregation Models, Game-Theoretic Methods, Self-organization, Theories of Agency, Emergent Behaviour) Multi-Agent Based Simulation (Agent-Based Simulations and Modeling, Agents and Complex Systems, Social Networks) Knowledge Representation, Reasoning and Verification for MAS (Logics for Multi-Agent Systems, Logics for Strategic Reasoning, Verification, Formal Modelling) Learning in Multi-Agent Systems (Adaptation and Learning, Cognitive Models, Deep Reinforcement Learning in Multi-Agent Domains, Use of Machine Learning in Agents and Multi-Agent Systems) Explainable MAS (Multi-agent Architectures for Explainable Planning, XAI, Explainable Negotiation Protocols and Strategies, Explainable User/Agent Profiling) MAS for Robotic Systems and Control (Machine Learning for Multi-Agent Systems, Multi-Robot Systems, Collective and Swarm Intelligence) Human-Centric MAS (Human-Agent Interaction, Virtual Agents, LLM-Powered AI Agents).
+Engineering Multi-Agent Systems (Agent Architectures, Autononous Agents, Agentic AI, Agent Programming Languages, Agent Development Methodologies and Tools, Agent-oriented Software Engineering, Action and Planning, Biologically Inspired Approaches, Semantic Web Agents, Socio-technical Systems) Coordination, Organizations, Institutions, Norms and Ethics (Agent Organizations and Institutions, Communication, Cooperation and Coordination, Collective Intentionality, Trust and Reputation, Negotiation, Computational Social Choice, Ethical Behavior of Multi-Agent Systems, Electronic Commerce, Applications of Multi-Agent Systems, Argumentation, Automated Negotiation, Economic Models, Voting and Judgment, Aggregation Models, Game-Theoretic Methods, Self-organization, Theories of Agency, Emergent Behaviour) Multi-Agent Based Simulation (Agent-Based Simulations and Modeling, Agents and Complex Systems, Social Networks) Knowledge Representation, Reasoning and Verification for MAS (Logics for Multi-Agent Systems, Logics for Strategic Reasoning, Verification, Formal Modelling) Learning in Multi-Agent Systems (Adaptation and Learning, Cognitive Models, Deep Reinforcement Learning in Multi-Agent Domains, Use of Machine Learning in Agents and Multi-Agent Systems) Explainable MAS (Multi-agent Architectures for Explainable Planning, XAI, Explainable Negotiation Protocols and Strategies, Explainable User/Agent Profiling) MAS for Robotic Systems and Control (Machine Learning for Multi-Agent Systems, Multi-Robot Systems, Collective and Swarm Intelligence) Human-Centric MAS (Human-Agent Interaction, Virtual Agents, LLM-Powered AI Agents).

 This track aims to provide a forum for researchers that are involved in developing agent / MAS toolkits and platforms, or that are using them for the development of applications, to exchange ideas, make proposals, suggest challenges, reports interesting use cases and so on - any aspect that could be of interest in the engineering and using Agent Toolkits.